Metropolis, Illinois: Superman's "hometown"

-In his various portrayals, Superman resides in a fictional American city named Metropolis, and on June 9, 1972, the Illinois State Legislature passed Resolution 572, declaring Metropolis, IL, the "Hometown of Superman".
+In his various portrayals, Superman resides in a fictional American city named Metropolis, and on April 25, 1972, the Illinois State Legislature passed Resolution 572, commending Metropolis for its "Project Superman" community program.

 The city has a 15 ft painted bronze statue of Superman which sits in front of the county courthouse, and a statue of Noel Neill's Lois Lane from The Adventures of Superman stands just a few blocks away.

 Each year on the second weekend of June, Superman fans from all over the world gather in Metropolis for their annual Superman Celebration, which features celebrity guests from movies, television, and the comic book industry.

+Since June 1979, the Metropolis Chamber of Commerce had organized 44 editions of the Superman Celebration.

 The four-day annual celebration also boasts vendors selling food, comics, homemade crafts, and other merchandise, as well as discussion panels, auctions, a costume contest, and a variety of other events throughout the weekend.
 The first such celebration was organized by local civic clubs and took place in June 1979.

 The local newspaper is named The Metropolis Planet, inspired by The Daily Planet, the fictional paper in the Superman comics and other Superman media.

 The real town of Metropolis is portrayed in one Superman comic-book story, "Superman #92", in a story titled "Massacre in Metropolis!" (which is continued into "Adventures of Superman #515"), as a town whose citizens idolize what is to them the real-life Man of Steel.
 A villain named Massacre arrives in the town, having gotten lost and thinking he was in the "other" Metropolis, the large city where Superman actually lives.
 He attacks a security guard and threatens many citizens in order to get proper directions to Superman's Metropolis.